wjstanistreet/wjstanistreet/README.md

 🩻  I have a Master's in Biomedical Engineering, having done my disertation in medical image processing.

-💬 I’m currently working on a typing racing game called "Type that Quote!"
+💬 I’m currently working on a typing racing game called [Type that Quote!](https://wjstanistreet.github.io/type_that_quote/)